fmap-archive/typeclasses.js/README.md

 (`plus` is equivalent to `_`'s `extend`.)

-Given this common interface, we can write a generic function to reduce a same-typed list of values to a single values using `plus`:
+Given this common interface, we can write a generic function to reduce a same-typed list of values to a single value using `plus`:

 ```javascript
 function mconcat(xs) {